PhD Project 6

 Sharpening sensory predictions by linguistic primes

 Studies within the visual domain have shown that top-down prediction facilitates perception by sharpening the response to expected percepts in early visual cortex.
-Here, we aim to investigate whether this also holds for cross-modal priming between language and vision.
-We will use words to prime visual stimuli and measure magnitude and sharpness of responses in primary and high-order visual areas.
-We will study how the prediction for specific visual features, e.g. face gender characteristics, depends on vocabulary.
-We will further manipulate the predictions by varying the frequency of congruent prime-target pairs, and by using primes with different levels of specificity.
+Here, the aim is to investigate whether this also holds for cross-modal priming between language and vision.
+Words will be used to prime visual stimuli and measure magnitude and sharpness of responses in primary and high-order visual areas.
+It will be studied how the prediction for specific visual features, e.g. face gender characteristics, depends on vocabulary.
+Predictions will be manipulated by varying the frequency of congruent prime-target pairs, and by using primes with different levels of specificity.